hemanta212/blogger-cli/blogger_cli/docs/export.md

 # Exporting resources to your blog
+This command export resources that you can use to quickly setup your blog.
+When you export resources existing folder of same name will be replaced permanently, there is no going back.
+So always do this in empty folder or use -o option to place them in test/ folder.

+Following files/folder can be replaced:
+1. index.html
+2. css/
+3. js/
+4. fonts/
+5. images/
+6. \_blogger_templates/

-Use ``blogger export --help``` to view items that can be exported.
+Use ```blogger export --help``` to view items that can be exported.

 # Contents
-1. Exporting blog templates
+1. Exporting blog template
-2. Exporting blog indexes
+2. Exporting blog index
 3. Exporting blog assets
 4. Exporting blog configurations